THE CAMPDEN SOCIETY

 We use your personal data for the following purposes:

-To inform of news, events, and activities managed by the Society
+• To inform you of news, events, and activities managed by the Society, or by others where we judge these to be relevant to the

 Your personal data: Your personal data will be treated as strictly confidential and will be shared only within the Society for the purposes of managing the Society.
 It will not be shared with any 3rd party.